tpoisot/DataSharingPaper/DataSharing-MS.md

 In contrast with other fields such as energy, or pharmaceutical research, most ecological and evolutionary research is funded through public grants or charitably- funded programs.
-Or in other words, most research is dependent on taxpayers, indeed a recent HSBC report estimated that across the world 80% of research publications are funded by the public sector [@Graham2013].
+Or in other words, most research is dependent on taxpayers.
+A recent HSBC report estimated that 80% of research publications across the world are funded by the public sector [@Graham2013].
 In some fields, most notably conservation biology, it is not uncommon for volunteers to participate in data gathering.
 For example, the French temporal survey of common birds [@Jiguet2006], which resulted in 29 publications in peer-reviewed